brianglass/anastasis/files/december.md

 <span style="letter-spacing:-.1pt"> 22.
 Of the holy Great Martyr Anastasia the Healer of Wounds \[Pharmakolytria\].</span>

 She was from Rome, a virgin of great beauty, wealthy and distinguished, the daughter of Prepexastus and Fausta.
 By the latter she was taught the Christian faith.
 She was married to a man of dissolute life and godless opinions, named Publius Patricius, but was soon left a widow.
-After this she would go secretly round the houses of the poor and the prisons of ChristÂ’s Martyrs, bringing them what they needed, tending their wounds, and loosing their bonds and healing their pains.
+After this she would go secretly round the houses of the poor and the prisons of Christ’s Martyrs, bringing them what they needed, tending their wounds, and loosing their bonds and healing their pains.
 As a result she was surnamed Pharmakolytria.
-When her activities became known she was arrested by DiocletianÂ’s officers, and after many other torments she died by fire in 290.
+When her activities became known she was arrested by Diocletian’s officers, and after many other torments she died by fire in 290.

 **Apolytikion.
 Tone 4. \[Common\]**